 More and more people use storage containers for a variety of different things.
-In fact, storage container rentals are now so popular that many people have started to see them as a regular part of life.
+In fact, storage container rentals are now so popular that many people have started to see them as a regular part of life and putting warehouse racking in them for better organization of their belongings.
 While this is not so much a problem, what is a problem is when people blindly agree to their contract without even reading it.

 Reading a Rental Agreement